 The bottom line

-While there’s a lot to take into consideration when looking at potential health risks from kibble, there’s no one universal answer about the “badness” of dry food.
+While there’s a lot to take into consideration when looking at potential health risks from kibble, dry food is not inherently bad.

 Kibble can be part of a balanced and complete diet.
 Especially if it’s used in feline enrichment activities like food puzzles.
 Or to supplement a predominantly wet canned cat food diet.